mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 05 - Loading Data Multi-function Analytics/load_additional_year_DE.md

-# CDE - Multi-function Analytics

-Since Iceberg is Engine Agnostic, we are not locked into using only one engine to interact with Iceberg, in this part of the demo we will use Spark in CDE to add additional data to the Flights table we created in the previous demo steps using CDW (HUE Hive).

-**CDE Insert data into Iceberg Table feature**
+# Load an Additional Year of Data Using Spark SQL

+## Overview

+This submodule demonstrates how to use Apache Spark in Cloudera Data Engineering (CDE) to load an additional year of data (2008) into an Iceberg table.
+You will execute a Python script that reads data from a CSV file stored in AWS S3, filters the data for a specific year, and inserts it into the existing Iceberg table.

+The goal is to showcase Iceberg's multi-engine capabilities, specifically highlighting Spark for data manipulation and Impala for querying the results in Cloudera Data Warehouse (CDW/Hue).

+## Prerequisites

+Before running this submodule, ensure that:

+- You have access to a Cloudera Data Engineering (CDE) virtual cluster with Spark capabilities.
+- You have set up Kerberos credentials to access AWS S3 cloud storage.
+- The Iceberg table (`flights`) was created in earlier steps using CDW/Hue (Hive).
+- You have installed an IDE or text editor (e.g., VS Code) to modify the Python script.

+## Step-by-Step Guide

+### Step 1: Prepare the Spark Script

+Open a text editor (e.g., VS Code) and create a Python script that will load data from AWS S3 into the Iceberg table.

-- Open a Text Editor or IDE (I used VS Code from Microsoft).
-Copy and paste the following code replacing \<user-id> with your user id.
+Copy the following code into your Python file, replacing `<prefix>` with your user ID.

 ```
 #****************************************************************************